Should I Contribute to a Standard 401(k) or a Roth 401(k)?

 Shana Francis

-Shana has 15 years of experience in public accounting, specializing in providing tax compliance and consulting services to high net worth individuals, including corporate executives and entrepreneurs.
+Shana has over 15 years of experience in public accounting, specializing in providing tax compliance and consulting services to high-net-worth individuals, including corporate executives and entrepreneurs.
 Her areas of expertise include income, gift, and trust and estate compliance and planning services.
-She is a member of the Firm’s Family & Executive Advisory Services team.
+She is a member of the Firm’s Family, Executive & Entrepreneur Tax Advisory Services team.

 More Insights from Shana Francis